 The SIO has 30 days to appoint an inquiry team from the time he or she determines that further evaluation of an allegation is required.
-The inquiry team is chaired by the SIO and includes the relevant Line Office Scientific Integrity Officer and an unrelated Line Office Scientific Integrity Officer, as well as other Scientific Integrity Points of Contact and NOAA employees in the chain of command of the respondent.
+The inquiry team is chaired by the SIO and includes the relevant Line Office Scientific Integrity Officer and an unrelated Line Office Scientific Integrity Officer, as well as other Scientific Integrity Committee Points of Contact and NOAA employees in the chain of command of the respondent as appropriate.
 Members of the inquiry team are required to disclose any actual and potential conflicts of interest to the SIO prior to their appointment.

-The SIO must notify the respondent at this stage.
+The SIO must make a good faith effort to notify the respondent at this stage.
 Both the respondent and the person filing the complaint, known as the complainant, must be given an opportunity to provide written testimony, including third-party witness statements, or documentary evidence to the inquiry team.

-The inquiry team has 90 days to collect information, assess the merits of the investigation and develop an inquiry report.
+The inquiry team has 90 days to collect and evaluate evidence, and prepare a final report to the DUS/O and relevant Line Office Assistant Administrator, except if the SIO (at their discretion) provides a different time frame.
 This report must be provided to both the complainant and the respondent, who have five calendar days after receiving it to provide written objections to the findings.
 The final report, along with any objections from the parties, must be provided to the DUS/O and the appropriate Line Office Assistant Administrator.